walkerdustin/hsrt_web-programming/README.md

 ## Video Presentation of the Project in German
 https://user-images.githubusercontent.com/49081477/235468107-b53c27cc-1857-4c5a-9ded-033b08239b9f.mp4

+# Technologies
+- PHP
+- mysql
+- ajax
+- bootstrap
+- w3
+- javasrcipt
+- phpmailer

 ## Features
+- authentication is implemented without a library
+- password hashes are stored in the mysql database (no salt)
+- Contactform with phpmailer backend
+- Orderconfirmations via email are automated
+- shoppingcart is stored in the session
+- the counter for how many users are currently online works with ajax and polling (no browser refreh needed)

 These are the criteria on which the project is graded:
 1. Login page + (display + function)
 2. Validate the data before sending it (client side) (function)
 3. User registration + (display + function) (prevent double registration!)